David Bowie 1989 – Tin Machine 1 Era

 📜 Set list: Amazing / Heaven’s in Here / Sacrifice Yourself / Working Class Hero / Prisoner of Love / Sorry / Bus Stop (country version) / Bus Stop / Shakin’ All Over / Run / Baby Can Dance / I Can’t Read / Maggie’s Farm / Pretty Thing / Crack City / Under The God

-🗒️ Note: The band moves to Wales.
-The addition of ‘Shakin’ All Over’ (Johnny Kidd & The Pirates cover) becomes a permanent fixture in the set, highlighting the band’s garage-rock roots.
+🗒️ Notes: The band moves to Wales.
+The addition of ‘Shakin’ All Over’ (a cover of the Johnny Kidd & The Pirates classic) becomes a permanent fixture in the set, highlighting the band’s garage-rock roots and Bowie’s early musical influences.

 🏛️ St. George’s Hall